What Are The Best Annuity Payout Options

-Annuity contracts are, in essence, designed to ensure that you won’t outlive your savings.
+Annuity contracts are with payout options, in essence, designed to ensure that you won’t outlive your savings.
 Through annuitization, your purchase payments (what you contribute through monthly premiums or lump-sum payments) are converted into a fixed income stream.

 The annuitant’s life expectancy is used to calculate and determine the amount of benefits and timing when the payment of the guaranteed income begins – and stops.

-Since we’re going to be listing down the payout options, let’s take this chance to go over the three basic types of annuities first.
+Since we’re going to be listing down the types of annuity payouts, let’s take this chance to go over the three basic types of annuities first.

 Fixed annuities offer guaranteed fixed payment for the term of the agreement, meaning they don’t go up or down.
 They’re a good investment if you’re considering premium protection and income for life.

 They are the simplest and most straightforward type of guaranteed income flow – and a great choice for those with a lower tolerance for risk.